 I’ll admit that even for me, the words lentil and loaf in the same sentence conjure up unpleasant visions of bland 1970s era communal meals.
-But out of all of my recipes, this barbecue glazed lentil loaf made with red lentils is one of my guys’ most requested meals.
-Clearly, they think it’s the best lentil loaf recipe, ever!
+But out of all of my recipes, this barbecue glazed lentil loaf made with red lentils is one of my guy’s most requested meals.
+Clearly, he thinks it’s the best lentil loaf recipe, ever!
 And as a 20+ year veteran of vegetarian cooking and eating, I have to agree :)

 The Best Lentil Loaf Recipe (Seriously!)

 Add the lentils to 2 cups of boiling water and simmer for about 30 minutes, or until the lentils are soft and the water is absorbed.
 Make absolutely certain that the water is completely absorbed… this is key because if the lentils are too wet, the loaf will not set properly.

 While the lentils are cooking, sauté the onion and celery in a bit of oil until they begin to soften and brown, add the garlic and the soy sauce, then sauté it for a few more minutes.

 Let the lentils cool a bit, then stir them together with the remaining ingredients.

 At this point, the mixture should be the consistency of… well, ground meat mixed with eggs, etc. It should be sticky, but not wet, slightly stiff, a bit wetter than cookie dough.

 Line a loaf pan with parchment (my pan is approximately 4.5 in. x 8 in.), add the mixture, smooth it out with the back of a spoon, then whack it on the counter a few times to settle it in the pan.
 Bake it at 350 degrees for 30 minutes.